 This was radical teaching in Jesus’ day.
 There was no love loss between the Jews and the Romans.
 The Jews despised their heathen rulers and considered them enemies of God and the Jewish state.

-Yet here comes Jesus introducing a new doctrine – one that says love your enemies…to do good to those who hate you.
-To bless them.
-To pray for them.
+Yet here comes Jesus introducing a new doctrine – one that says love your enemies.
+We are to do good to those who hate us – to bless them and to pray for them.
 It was completely contradictory to everything the Jews believed.

 Granted it’s not easy loving people who a) you have nothing in common with, b) treat you poorly and c) hate your God.
 But it’s what Jesus did and he’s our example to follow.
 We should treat all people with the same caring, love and respect that we ourselves would expect to receive.
 By doing so we show the love of God to all men and, according to Jesus’ words in the rest of this passage, will receive great reward one day.